dineshn-dsm/ansible/README.md

-# Deploy sample LAMP stack application using ansibl playbook on Ubuntu
+# Deploy sample LAMP stack application using ansible playbook

 Playbook will install below packages and creates DB and imports sample data and clone sample code from github.